 Technically speaking, there is no difference between a basic domain level paid and a free certificate.
 Except for the certificate issuing authority, there is no other difference.
-In a nutshell, both certificates are same and come from an authorized entity.
+In a nutshell, both certificates are the same and come from an authorized entity.
 There is no reason not to trust Let’s Encrypt with its initiative.

 Paid domain level certificates cost $50-60 /year, which you have to pay yearly for renewals.
-Whereas Let’s Encrypt certificates are free and, renewals are free too.
+Whereas, Let’s Encrypt certificates are free, and renewals are free too!
 There are many other benefits of the free initiative too.
 E.g.